christen-reinhart/ops-reading-notes/ops-401/401Journal/401Journal31.md

 - I would like to know more about analyzing malware and utilizing YARA.

 5. Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
-Do not get bogged down in written analysis; instead, focus on capturing the moment with an eye toward how your observations can guide you toward future productivity.

 - I still need to do a little more work with microsoft threat modeling utilizing the additional information put out in the ZOOM video 31.